happycod3r/YouTube-Data-API-v3-Tools/README.md

 ![YouTubeDataAPIv3Tools](./docs/youtube_data_api_tools.png)

 > YouTube Data API v3 Tools is a concise wrapper around the YouTube API.
 The `YouTubeDataAPIv3Tools` class
-> contains over 300 methods to interact with YouTube.
+> contains hundreds of methods to interact with YouTube.
 These methods cover all categories such as videos, playlists,
 > channels, thumbnails, localization etc. I made sure to cover all the bases.

 ## [Setup](#setup)